gabriel-aleixo/pizza-vision/README.md

 - Display all similar images for the selected picture.
 Results ordered by image similarity
 - Libray view ordered by date taken
 - Filter library by 👍 and 👎 tags
+- Sync local images with cloud

 ## TODO

 - Implement infinite scroll on the home feed
-- Implement optional login with email or auth providers
-- Sync local images with cloud
-- Add account management options: change email, password, avatar, delete account
+- Add account management options: change email, delete account
-- Manage loading state while photos are being loaded
-- Resize uploaded photos for performance
-- Improve overall look and feel

 ## FAQs